stromerbike/meta-medusa-dist/README.md

 - set "Miscellaneous Utilities ---> runlevel" to No; Remark: Not needed with systemd.
 - set "Networking Utilities" ---> httpd" to No; Remark: Not needed.
 - set "Networking Utilities" ---> ip" to No; Remark: Not needed with iproute2.
-- set "Networking Utilities" ---> ssl_client" to No; Remark: Not needed with openssl.
+- set "Networking Utilities" ---> ssl_client" to No; Remark: Not needed (with openssl).
 - set "Networking Utilities" ---> wget" to No; Remark: Not needed with wget.
 - set "Networking Utilities" ---> udhcpd" to No; Remark: Not needed with systemd-networkd.
 - set "Networking Utilities" ---> udhcpc" to No; Remark: Not needed with systemd-networkd.